6 Amazing Destinations for Stargazing

 We live in a boundless and infinite universe, and probably most of us have imagined exploring the heavens for ourselves.
 Of course, it is possible to see the stars and other cosmic events from the Earth, but with our heavy usage of electric lights, it is estimated that two-thirds of the world’s population can’t see the Milky Way.
-However, if you are interested in stargazing, there are still lots of places in the world where you can see the universe at its finest.
+However, if you are interested in stargazing, there are still lots of places in the world where you can see the universe at its finest through both the naked eye and observational equipment.
 Here’s a list of six amazing places around the world for stargazing.

 Teide National Park, Tenerife

 Teide National Park may be better known for being home to the third highest volcano in the world, Mount Teide, but it is also the location of the Teide Observatory, an institution responsible for the discovery of a number of minor planets.
 Countries from all around the world have telescopes here because of the great viewing conditions; this is due to the island having a high altitude, being close to the equator and being free from tropical storms, as well as Tenerife passing a law controlling flight paths to protect the stargazing conditions.